Protect your negotiation leverage before buyers test your defensibility narrative.

 Clients use the deliverables to reduce diligence risk, strengthen defensibility narratives, align product and IP strategy, and protect valuation before scrutiny begins.
 Optional follow-on support is available by request.

-If you're evaluating a specific portfolio company, schedule a 15-minute call to confirm fit, timing, and scope.
+If you are 12–24 months from a liquidity event, schedule a 15-minute call to confirm fit and scope.